 The Major Science Initiatives (MSI) Fund contributes to the ongoing operating and maintenance (O&M) needs of national research facilities for which the loss or absence of support would represent a serious setback for Canada.
-The total CFI funding, including from the Infrastructure Operating Fund (for facilities housing CFI-funded infrastructure) must not exceed 40 percent of a facility's total eligible costs.
+The CFI has established an oversight framework which guides the monitoring activities of the funded facilities.
+Oversight activities are tailored to the complexity of the facility.
 A complete description of the MSI Fund is available on Innovation.ca.